jmfontana/ipa-chart-phono-rules/church.md

 ###Example of small lexicon
 **Note:** data is fully hard coded and made up.
-This version simply compares whether the sampled value for N1 (a relation) is the same as the one for N2 (also a relation).
+This version simply tests whether the sampled value for N1 (a relation) is the same as the one for N2 (also a relation).
 If so, that's the value it will take for this evaluation.
 If not, it will sample one relation at random with a strong towards *unknown*